shish/rosettaboy/zig/README.md

 Log-levels are set at compile-time, to avoid the release binary even containing the code for debug logs.
 I guess that's great if you never want to implement a `--verbose` flag?

+Functions which work fine in 0.10.0.X cause a fatal deprecation error in 0.10.0.Y x__x